SCOTT SIMON, HOST:

 VEDANTAM: Scientifically speaking, I'd like the 49ers.

 SIMON: OK.
 I'll agree with you.
-I'm going to say 49ers by seven.
+I'm going to say the 49ers by 7.

 SIMON: Shankar Vedantam, who covers social science research for NPR.
 You can follow him on Twitter: @HiddenBrain.
 Hidden brain?